Session Details

 - Kick off a project for success using Agile methods that support strong learning design

-- Manage projects using Agile techniques designed for learning contexts
+- Define project scope and stakeholder buy-in using Agile techniques designed for learning contexts

 The session is most well-suited for professionals who are familiar with the field and the nature of learning design projects.
 Ideally managers and above will take these concepts home and implement them on their teams, but individuals can use them as well.